Gambling in Macau: Other matters

 Competition law matters, and advertising law, as well as the impact of WTO law on gaming, may also be pointed out as part of gaming law.
 Regarding online gaming, the Macau SAR does not currently grant concessions for online casinos.
 The current casino concessions only cover land-based gaming, not online gaming.

+Macau's junket trade operates in a legal gray area.
+Macau's gaming law expressly prohibits casinos from loaning money to gamblers, but does not expressly prevent private companies doing so via the junket trade.

+In 2011, the Macau government implemented a citywide cap on the expansion of table games, which remained in effect through 2022.
+The cap limits expansion of table games to 3% and regulators apportion new tables to individual casinos.
+Electronic games are not counted as equivalent to table games for purposes of the cap.
+Thus, stadium style electronic games where one live dealer serves dozens of gamblers are still counted as one table for purposes of the cap.